vedantbhusari33/sevacare/README.md

 SevaCare is a smart medical reminder web application that helps users manage their medications, set reminders, and never miss a dose.

+## ❓ Problem Statement

+Many people forget to take medicines on time, which can affect their health and recovery.
+SevaCare solves this by providing timely reminders and easy tracking of medications.

 ## 🚀 Features

 * ⏰ Set medicine reminders